jonma0107/jonma0107/README.md

 <h3 align="center">A passionate full stack developer from Colombia</h3>

-- 🌱 I’m currently learning **in the program of the government of Colombia called Mission TIC 2022**
+- 🌱 Currently i've finished proudly **the program of formation called Mission TIC 2022 started by government of Colombia for learning of skills in software programming**

 - 📫 How to reach me **contacto@jonathanmeza.co**